Since September I’ve been drip feeding posts of my trip to Croatia and today’s is all about the amazing Island Hopping.

 The panoramic views from here were stunning through!

-I can’t say I’d ever get bored of the blue seas and orange rooftops!
+I can’t say I’d ever get bored of island hopping with the blue seas and orange rooftops!

 The whole sailing experience was amazing and I would definitely recommend it to anyone thinking of going.